At last, after such a challenging year, we can get out and about more.

 - Healthy snacks are a must.
 Make or buy low fat dips, perfect with some carrot and celery sticks or rice crackers, or make my low fat corn chips from book 1, pack pretzels or popcorn.
 More healthy snack suggestions here.

 - Make some muffins.
-Young and old will never say no to a muffin.
+Young and old will never say no to a homemade muffin.
 My muffin recipes are all very low in fat but high in flavour.
 They freeze well too so you can make them ahead.

 - Keep the food cold.
 Make sure there’s lots of ice in the esky to keep the food nice and cold, this will ensure the food is safe for everyone to eat.